 Afterwards I moved the “here” directory elsewhere and removed the image dump directory.
 It’s probably possible to do this using only one loop, but this way I was able to read the intermediary file first to check that it had what looks like the right files.
 It’s also possible to check for 640 and 480 but I didn’t feel like it.
 I felt it would be easier just to glance through the pictures afterwards and delete any bad matches.

 This solution worked perfectly and I learnt something new that day so I’m writing this down so I don’t forget how it works and hopefully somebody else will benefit from reading this too.
-If you do, consider leaving a comment below to let me know; bloggers love comments! 😀
+If you do, send me a message on Twitter or write me an email if you don’t tweet! 😀